 There are some suburbs that are more walkable than others and that makes a difference for the number of cars you plan on parking in your driveway.
 Ross identifies Larchmont, Pelham, and some of the river towns like Hastings and Dobbs Ferry as more walkable than others.
 In New Jersey, those types of neighborhoods are Montclair, Maplewood, Summit, and Chatham.
 In Connecticut, there are neighborhoods in Greenwich and Westport where you can walk to stores, schools or the train station.

-Even as the city opens up, the coronavirus is keeping plenty of employees at home.
+The coronavirus is keeping plenty of employees at home.
 However, if you'll need to commute into the city, it's worth considering the cost of the journey and the time it will take.
 A 80-mile round trip from Westchester into Manhattan will cost $1,000 per month for gas if you choose to drive alone.
-If you use Metro-North your monthly costs are in the range of $100-$400-plus, depending on where you live.
+If you use Metro-North, your monthly costs are in the range of $100-$400-plus, depending on where you live.

 Ross says a lot of her clients pay for parking garages in the city at a cost of around $500-$600 per month and the move to the suburbs removes that cost.
 "It's not like you are saving that money when you move to the suburbs but it's spent in other buckets," she says.